10 Proven Benefits (and Drawbacks) of Quartz Countertops

 What is an Engineered Quartz?

 A relative newcomer to the stone industry, Engineered Quartz consists of ninety-three percent (93%) stone aggregates and seven percent (7%) polyester resin, but it can vary among manufacturers.
-It’s an environment-friendly alternative to natural stones as it’s composed mainly of crushed leftovers of granites, marbles, and other rocks plus industrial wastes, like ceramic and glass.
+It’s an environment-friendly alternative to natural stones as it’s composed mainly of crushed quartz plus industrial wastes, like ceramic and glass.
 The rest is a resin that binds everything together.

 These components are pressed into slabs using highly advanced machinery.
 Under intense vibration, vacuum, and pressure, they make up an incredibly dense, non-porous surface.

 Hence, unlike natural stones in general, quartz countertops do not require sealing.
-Their surface is impenetrable by liquids, making them resist molds, mildews, and bacteria.
+Their surface is impenetrable by liquids, making them resist molds, mildew, and bacteria.

 To clean, you just need to wipe off your quartz surface with a soft, clean cloth after every use.
-Or better yet, pair it with a specially formulated stone cleaner for even better results.
+For even better results, pair it with a specially formulated stone cleaner.

 Curious to know how much will your counter cost?

 What Do Quartz Slabs Look Like?

 Engineered Quartz surfaces come in a broad spectrum of different color and pattern combinations, some of which emulate natural stones’ appearance.
 Hence, it is sometimes referred to as “synthetic granite” or “synthetic marble” by some countertop suppliers here in the Philippines.
 They are available in a wide range of designs, but the most common ones are usually solid colors, monotoned with silver flecks, and marble-like designs.

 Thus, whether your kitchen requires warm earth tones or deep red and crisp white surfaces, you will always find them available from your supplier.

 Also, the material offers a consistent appearance throughout its entire surface.
 It achieves a controlled blend of color, pattern, and texture.
-It has a consistency that is impossible to find in any granite tile or marble slab.
+It has a uniform appearance that is not found in granite tiles or marble slabs.
 Therefore, you can expect that the sample you will receive will be the same as the one for your project.